-2.11A major threat to the species is the conversion of forested land to other land uses, especially peat swamp forests.
+- 3.13 A major threat to the species is the conversion of forested land to other land uses, especially peat swamp forests.
 In the process of land conversion, extensive drainage work to drain the water out from the peat swamp forests is carried out prior to commencement of other land preparation activities.
 All woody vegetation is completely cleared to allow for site preparations of planting a monocrop such as oil palm tree.
 Since G. bancanus is endemic to peat swamp forests will have tremendous impact on the regeneration and survival of the species in the surrounding forest area and may possibly derive the species to extinction.
 This type of land use activity will cause a major threat to all species that are endemic to peat swamp forests and should be avoided at all costs in the future.
 Hence, the major threat facing the species is habitat loss and alteration.
 For stateland peat swamp forests, habitat loss as s result of land development is a major threat and this is irreversible whereas timber harvesting which causes alteration in Permanent Reserved Forests is reversible.
-At the end of year 2005 about 50% of the peat swamp forests area is Permanent Reserved Forests and other reserved areas, which is managed under sustainable forest management.

-2.12There is no doubt that logging has a major impact on the natural processes occurring in the peat swamp forest and affect its long term stability by changing the drainage patterns and soil moisture content in the top peat layer by excessive canopy opening.
+At the end of year 2005 about 50% of the peat swamp forests management. - 3.14 There is no doubt that logging has a major impact on the natural processes occurring in the peat swamp forest and affect its long term stability by changing the drainage patterns and soil moisture content in the top peat layer by excessive canopy opening.
 Without the greatest care, logging could irrevocably accelerate the recovery of the forest stand.
 Similar impact will also happen in inland forests if sound management practices are not implemented.
 Under Malaysian management system, logging is regulated through a prescribed cutting regime that takes full account the adequacy of residual trees, species composition and their distribution that will respond to canopy opening by logging activities.
 Through management regime (e.g. cutting regime option) the stand content fluctuation can be controlled by controlling the degree of disturbance.
-The Malaysian management system is in line with the system stability of the ecological theory, which is clearly elaborated by Whitemore (1990), 'The time climax rain forest takes to return on a site depends on the severity of the disturbance.
-Low intensity selective logging on a polycyclic system closely mimics the natural processes of forest dynamics and scarcely alters the composition to increase the proportion of the more light-demanding, faster-growing tree species.'
-Further deliberation on the sustainable forest practices is in the next section.

-2.13 The production of ramin round log has fluctuated around $30,000 \text{ m}^3$ for the last few years.
-It should be noted that while ramin log can be obtained from the inland forests the production of the ramin log per unit area in the peat swamp forest is much higher.
-Table 10 shows the ramin log production from 2000 to 2006 and as in the year of 2005, the figure has dropped to $32,546 \text{ m}^3$.
+The Malaysian management system is in line with the system stability of the ecological theory, which is clearly elaborated by Whitmore (1990), 'The time climax rain forest takes to return on a site depends on the severity of the disturbance.
+Low intensity selective logging on a polycyclic system closely mimics the natural processes of forest dynamics and scarcely alters the composition.
+Monocyclic silvicultural systems and polycyclic systems with many stems felled per hectare shift species composition to increase the proportion of the more lightdemanding, faster-growing tree species.'
+Further deliberation on the sustainable forest practices is in the next section. - 3.15 The production of ramin round log has fluctuated around 30,000 m3 for the last few years.
+It should be noted while ramin log can be obtained from the inland forests the production of the ramin log per unit area in the peat swamp forest is much higher.
+In year 2005, ramin log production was about 32546 m3 and Table 17 shows the ramin log production by year.